weyoss/redis-smq/docs/message-exchanges.md

 ### Topic Exchange

-When the topic exchange is used for a message, it allows to publish the message to one or multiple queues which are matched by the topic pattern of the exchange.
+When a topic exchange is used for a message, it allows to publish the message to one or multiple queues which are matched by the topic pattern of the exchange.

 The pattern of a topic exchange is a string which is composed of alphanumeric characters, including `-` and `_` characters, that are separated by a `.`.

 The `a.b.c.d` topic pattern matches the following queues `a.b.c.d`, `a.b.c.d.e`, and `a.b.c.d.e.f`, but it does not match the `a.b`, `a.b.c`, or `a.b.c.z` queues.

-Topic pattern may be also an object describing the namespace of the topic.
+A topic pattern may be also an object describing the namespace of the topic.

 For example the topic `{ ns: 'my-app', topic: 'a.b.c.d'}` will match all queues which satisfy the pattern `a.b.c.d` from the namespace `my-app`.